12 things you didn't know about the internet

 8. WiFI CAN BE DISRUPTED BY SIMPLE HOUSEHOLD ITEMS

 Just as it's easy to think that internet information travels around the world by bouncing around the clouds (rather than shooting through underwater Big Water Wires™), it's also very forgivable to imagine that broadband is a force of invisible magic that should be able to operate with ease so long as the internet's turned on.
 Unfortunately, it's not THAT magical (maybe next future).
 The actual truth is, anything from a fish-tank to a wall can impede your beloved WiFI, and it's simply a trick of knowing what gets in its way to get it working at optimal level.
-Unless, ya know, you just need to find a better internet plan that suits you better.

 9. THE WEB-CAM WAS CREATED TO WATCH COFFEE